frconor-ebook/meditations/_posts/2025-02-17-mortification.md

 All these things are possibilities for mortification.
 Forget about ourselves and offer them to Our Lord on the Cross.

-Lord, in this particular thing, I offer this thing to you now; in this moment.
+Lord, in this particular thing, I offer this thing to you now, in this moment.
 I say no to myself.

 Sometimes God might send us a headache, or a sore toe, or we might not have slept so well last night, or all sorts of things.
-These are occasions to forget about ourselves and just offer them to Him and in that we can find our peace and our joy.
+These are occasions to forget about ourselves and just offer them to Him, and in that we can find our peace and our joy.

 There\'s a phrase in the Gospel that can be very helpful.
-It says, "We receive less blows than we deserve" (cf. Luke 12:48).
+It says, "We receive less blows than we deserve" (*cf*.
+Luke 12:48).

 "We receive less blows than we deserve."
 If on some occasion we feel Our Lord is sending us too many things, too many difficulties or hardships